OCR ↗︎

 - So, the availability of a psychological explanation makes supernatural influence an unnecessary hypothesis.

-AO1 Conversion
+AO1: Conversion

 - Conversion experiences are religious experiences that result in a person adopting a new faith or undergoing a radical transformation within an existing one.